fuyufjh/loki-logger-handler/README.md

 * url (str): The URL of the Loki server.
 * labels (dict): A dictionary of labels to attach to each log message.
-* labelKeys (dict, optional): A dictionary of keys to extract from each log message and use as labels.
-Defaults to None.
 * timeout (int, optional): The time in seconds to wait before flushing the buffer.
 Defaults to 10.
 * compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
 Defaults to True.
 * defaultFormatter (logging.Formatter, optional): The formatter to use for log messages.
 Defaults to LoggerFormatter().